Roelanb/d3-excelgrid/vibecoding/cell-valuetype.md

 Add an option to further specify the date format.
 The cell should then be formatted according to the selected format.

+Extend the cell format dropdown with formats for numbers (thousands separator, decimal separator, etc.), percentage and currency.

+can you combine the date format dropdown and the number format dropdown into one dropdown?
+Maybe style it with 2 vertical columns.